rtek1000/DDS-915-DIY/README.md

 ### Hardware

-- The power supply was adapted from an ATX computer power supply

-(The gun uses 24V, and the pump needs 12V)
+- The power supply was adapted from an ATX computer power supply, the gun uses 24V, and the pump needs 12V

 - A good alternative to the [vacuum pump](https://www.aliexpress.com/item/32821282878.html) can be this model: DC-555 (found in China):